 As you can see, Atom stands for those who don’t mind getting hands dirty.
 Give it some time and you’ll be rewarded by a custom text editor for programming with all the best features that competitors have to offer.

 (Free; OS X/Windows/Linux)

-Working in Notepad++ is like entering nostalgia shop.
+Working in Notepad++ is like entering a nostalgia shop.
 This is one of the first text editors that was unprecedentedly popular among both writers and developers back in those days when Windows was young and creepy.

-Still, Notepad++ is holding the line, which only proves that classics never dies as long as it offers a customizable interface, shortcuts, syntax-highlighting, tool-bar, auto-completion, and many other perks for any taste.
+Still, Notepad++ is holding the line, which only proves that classics never die as long as it offers a customizable interface, shortcuts, syntax-highlighting, tool-bar, auto-completion, and many other perks for any taste.

-Notepad++ is a free, simple and incredibly easy-going thing that gets better over time and can be customized literally for any purposes.
+Notepad++ is a free, simple, and incredibly easy-going thing that gets better over time and can be customized literally for any purpose.

 Overpowered.
 Not for wimps.

 A few can remember clearly when the Editor war between Vim and Emacs has started.
 Now they claim to be the longest-lived text editors widely known among Linux and Unix users.

-Emacs (most popular version is GNU Emacs) boasts extensible file management system, integrated debugger and customizable macro system that can be adopted for users needs.
+Emacs (the most popular version is GNU Emacs) boasts an extensible file management system, integrated debugger, and customizable macro system that can be adopted for users’ needs.

 Emacs allows multiple clients to attach data to a single instance or to share one buffer list (you’ll need to learn this terminology if you’ll choose to go with Emacs) and history.